-- 1. Remove the jumper wire from the coax faceplate. - Hook a portable dish into the Cable TV receptacle in the roadside rear underbelly compartment.
+- 1. Remove the jumper wire from the coax faceplate. - Hook a portable dish into the exterior Cable TV receptacle.
 This feeds the dish signal to the input side of the faceplate. - 3.
 Install the satellite receiver input and output into the dual coax faceplate.

-To return to a cable TV system, remove the satellite receiver from the faceplate and reinstall the jumper cable.
+To return to a Cable TV system, remove the satellite receiver from the faceplate and reinstall the jumper cable.